thomas-k-cameron/my-mbo-analysis-book/src/execution-rate/result.md

 Each color represents different variables;

 - Blue
-  Blue is based on the amount of time the order stayed on the order book.
+  Blue is based on how long order stayed on the order book.
   It only includes orders that is deleted or fully matched.

-  For example, if an order that is deleted or fully matched on 10:30 was inserted on 10:00, then the value for blue is 1.8e+12 nanoseconds on 10:30.
+  For example, if an order that is deleted or fully matched on 10:30 was inserted on 10:00, then the value for blue is 1.8e+12 nanoseconds or 30 minutes.

 - Red
   This is same as blue except that it include orders that was modified at least once.

-- Orange
+- Yellow

-  Orange is based on the longest time between order.
+  Yellow is based on the longest time between order events.

   For example, if the order was inserted on 10:00, modified on 10:01, 10:05, then this value is 4 minutes (or 2.4e+11 nano seconds), because between 10:01 and 10:05 is longest wait time.

 - Green

-  Orange is based on the longest time between each order modification/creation.
+  Yellow is based on the longest time between each order events.

-  For example, if the order was inserted on 10:00, modified on 10:01, 10:05, then this value is 1 minutes (or 6e+10 nano seconds), because between 10:00 and 10:01 is the shortest.
+  For example, if the order was inserted on 10:00, modified on 10:01, 10:05, then this value is 1 minutes (or 6e+10 nano seconds).

-Orange and Red can only be observed when the order is modified.
+Yellow and Red can only be observed when the order is modified.
 I added Green to see if it is the modification that is making the difference or not.

 ### Result1: Nikkei 225 and Nikkei 225 Mini Futures